BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 (2) Precepts (such as those in the Decalogue) easily reached from the highest precepts.
 (3) Subordinate precepts requiring more ref l exion, derived as conclusions from premisses.
 (4) Precepts derived as determinations rather than conclusions.
 - Rational agents has duties for themselves
+- Aquinas remarks, for instance, that self-regarding precepts are more diff i cult to recognize as duties, but our awareness of them is less dimmed by sin than is the awareness of other-regarding precepts.
+We more readily recognize them as the source of virtues if we are arguing from the ultimate end to the virtuous character.